Rammrdvi/tasklist/README.md

 ## Features

 - **Add Tasks**: You can add tasks with a title, description, and long description.
+- **Edit and Update Tasks**: You can edit and update tasks with a title, description, and long description.
 - **Mark as Completed**: Tasks can be marked as completed or not completed.
 - **Simple Interface**: Fully styled with **Tailwind CSS** for a clean and responsive UI.